Modeling CO Line Profiles in Shocks of W28 and IC44: Result of Line Profile Fits

 \subsection{Line Profile Fits for W28}

-Generally, we found that previous estimates (by excitation diagrams and emission line diagnostics) of shock properties for each observation agrees with the prediction from CO observations.
+Generally, we found that previous estimates (by excitation diagrams and emission-line diagnostics) of shock properties for each observation agrees with the prediction from CO observations.
 The agreement between different post-processing methods - prediction of CO line profile and estimates from excitation diagram - shows strongly in preshock density and thus the magnetic field strength.

-One key uncertainty, however, is the shock velocity.
-Due to 1D nature of the method, there is room for mismatch.
-It is possible to attribute a 2-component, 2-shock-velocity model using excitation diagram to an observation that is single-component with large shock-velocity.
-Given the correct inclination estimates, however, line profile modeling can strongly constrain linewidth and thus shock velocity.
-Anyhow, in many cases it's preferable to use multiple post-processing methods if available.
-Line profile modeling is a further addition to a multi-tool shock diagnostics approach, not possible previously due to their radiative transfer difficulty.
+Due to the 1D nature of the method, however, there is room for mismatch.
+It is possible to attribute a 2-component, 2-shock-velocity model using an excitation diagram to an observation that is a single-component with large shock velocity \citep{van_dishoeck_submillimeter_1993}.
+In our case, our model is only tuned to the molecular shock and we tried to find spec dominated by a single shock to test theoretical model, as our single shock model best reproduces the line-width of observation.

+Absolute brightness depends on other detailed precision parameters (beam filling factors, etc.) which are unknown.
+We do not account for absolute brightness with this theoretical demonstration, only profile line-width as it directly constrains shock velocity.
+Thus maximum brightness intensity is set to 1.
+The integrated intensity of line profile (\(\int TdV\)) from each observation and each model and is included in Table \ref{tab:sofia_observations_properties}, \ref{tab:other_observation_properties} and Table \ref{tab:shockmodels}, which serves as a sanity check for choosing which model fits observation, on the basis that scale factors from 0.1 to 2 are reasonable.

 From a priori shocks models in Table \ref{tab:shockmodels}, we produced line profile fits for observations summarized in Table \ref{tab:bestfit}.
-All line-profiles are normalized.
 Further constraints from molecular lines ratio are used when available.

 For the high-J CO(16-15) observation of W28-BML4 (Figure \ref{fig:w28profile}), the linewidth limits shock velocity to V$_{\rm{Shock}} \sim$ 50 km s$^{-1}$.
 A key constraint is the ratio $\langle \text{C}_{\rm II} \rangle/\langle \text{O}_{\rm I} \rangle\sim 5$.
 Both the n(H$_{2}) \sim 10^4$ and $\num{5e3}$ cm$^{-3}$ models match the line-width, but from Table \ref{tab:shockmodels}, the latter produces a $\langle \text{C}_{\rm II} \rangle/\langle \text{O}_{\rm I} \rangle$ ratio 10 times larger than observation.
 It is more likely that the emission originates from shock into denser gas at $10^4$ cm$^{-3}$.